 This was a wise move as enamel helps to protect the cast iron from catching rust.
 This put an end to seasoning the pot and it gave the pot a non-stick work surface.

 The Dutch oven can be used for a lot of different types of cooking, all thanks to its high heat retention capacity.
 You can make soups, stews, sauces, rice dishes, braise meat, etc. It’s sturdy and reliable and is a must in every traditional kitchen.

-Best Enameled Cast Iron Dutch Oven Reviews:
+Best Enameled Cast Iron Dutch Oven Reviews of 2021:

 The market is full of Dutch ovens, each with its own strengths.
 So, you might find it difficult to buy one of your choices.
 So, it would help you to read the following enameled cast iron Dutch oven reviews.